cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 There are three methods of identifying a user to grant access to:

 ``<username>``
-  Configures permissions for a singe user.
+  Configures permissions for a single user.
 ``group:<groupname>``
   Configures a user group.
 For more information, see :ref:`group_support`.
 ``*``